Dunedin: Post-war developments

 After the Second World War prosperity and population growth revived, although Dunedin trailed as the fourth 'main centre'.
 A generation reacting against Victorianism started demolishing its buildings and many were lost, notably William Mason's Stock exchange in 1969.
 (Dunedin Stock Exchange building) Although the university continued to expand, the city's population contracted, notably from 1976 to 1981.
 This was a culturally vibrant time with the university's new privately endowed arts fellowships bringing writers including James K Baxter, Ralph Hotere, Janet Frame and Hone Tuwhare to the city.

 During the 1980s Dunedin's popular music scene blossomed, with many acts, such as The Chills, The Clean, The Verlaines and Straitjacket Fits, gaining national and international recognition.
 The term "The Dunedin sound" was coined to describe the 1960s-influenced, guitar-led music which flourished at the time.
 Bands and musicians are still playing and recording in many styles.

-By 1990, population decline had steadied and slow growth has occurred since and Dunedin re-invented itself as a 'heritage city' with its main streets refurbished in Victorian style.
+By 1990, population decline had steadied and slow growth occurred thereafter with Dunedin re-inventing itself as a 'heritage city' with its main streets refurbished in the Victorian style.
 R. A. Lawson's Municipal Chambers (Dunedin Town Hall) in the Octagon were handsomely restored.
 The city was also recognised as a centre of excellence in tertiary education and research.
 The university's and polytechnic's growth accelerated.
 Dunedin has continued to refurbish itself, embarking on redevelopments of the art gallery, railway station and the Toitū Otago Settlers Museum.
 Meanwhile, the continued blossoming of local creative writing saw the city gain UNESCO City of Literature status in 2014.

 Dunedin has flourishing niche industries including engineering, software engineering, biotechnology and fashion.
 Port Chalmers on the Otago Harbour provides Dunedin with deep-water facilities.
 It is served by the Port Chalmers Branch, a branch line railway which diverges from the Main South Line and runs from Christchurch by way of Dunedin to Invercargill.
 Dunedin is also home to MTF, the nationwide vehicle finance company.